Is court approval needed for personal injury claims on behalf of children?

 11 March 2016

 Parents often take the position that they can decide what’s in their child’s best interests without being “second guessed”.
-This is probably true in most of life’s events, but not when it comes to personal injury claims in the English legal system.
+This is probably true in most of life’s events, but not when it comes to in the English legal system.

 There have been many cases I have heard about over the years where parents of children were advised to simply accept a personal injury offer in settlement and “that would be the end of it”.